Eduardo Zambrano

-Eduardo "Eddie" José Zambrano (born February 1, 1966) is a Venezuelan former professional baseball player.
+Eduardo José Zambrano (born February 1, 1966) is a Venezuelan former professional baseball player.
 He played parts of two Major League Baseball (MLB) seasons for the Chicago Cubs (1993–94), playing four different positions.
 He batted and threw right-handed.

 He was the American Association MVP in 1993, leading the league with 32 home runs and 115 runs batted in.
 In the majors, Zambrano was a career .263 hitter (35-133), with six home runs, 20 RBI, 18 runs, seven doubles, and two stolen bases in 75 games.

 Zambrano's nephew, Rougned Odor, plays in MLB.